“We are a community welcoming Jews and Gentiles,

 Messiah Yeshua was first “sent to the lost sheep of Israel” and sends us to do likewise (Matthew 15:24, 10:6).
 Then HaShem called the children of Israel, bearing the light of Messiah and the Scriptures, to become a “light to the nations” (Isaiah 51:4, 60:3).
-Thus God”s plan is “to the Jew first, then to the Gentile” (Romans 1:16, 2:9,10).
+Thus God's plan is for everyone.
 Some from the nations are called to embrace this plan, lovingly taking hold of the Jew by the hem (tzitzit) and saying “Let us go with you, for we hear that God is with you” (Zechariah 8:23).
 Thus, while our priority is to invite other Jews to seek the truth about the Messiah of Israel in the Scriptures, we also welcome Gentiles, affirming that Messiah has made the two one (Ephesians 2:15).
 God does not show partiality (Deuteronomy 10:17, Romans 2:11), and neither do we.
 Practically, we affirm our own peculiarly Jewish calling by observing the Shabbat and Jewish festivals, studying Torah, keeping biblical kashrut (Leviticus 11), getting involved in the Jewish community locally and internationally, combatting anti-semitism by teaching the Jewish roots in the Church, and presenting the good news of the Messiah of Israel to everyone.”

 The oneness of God (Deuteronomy 6:4, Zechariah 14:9) is the basis of our own unity (Psalms 133:1).
 Our worship also reflects the creative diversity of God (Psalms 150).
 In our worship, there is a time for stillness and a time for expression of spiritual gifts, a time for traditional Jewish liturgy and a time for open-throated singing with musical instruments, and a time for joyful circle dance, just as David and the Levites danced before the ark.